mobimeo/fs2-gtfs/site/docs/documentation/rules/index.md

     Nil)
 ```

-As you can see, this is not the easiest way to define the rules, that's why the library also provides a [DSL][dsl] to help write them in a more readable way.
+As you can see, this is not the easiest way to define the rules, that's why the library also provides an [embedded DSL][embedded-dsl] and an [external DSL][external-dsl] to help write them in a more readable way.

 ## Create the engine